| |

 of Automotive Historians Nichlas-Joseph Cugnot Award of Distinction

-award-winning monograph was re-released in a soft-cover edition and French
+was later released in a soft-cover edition and French language translation

 Witzel continued to chronicle American car culture with Gas